-If you encounter errors in the Calendar audit log, see Calendar Interop error messages for troubleshooting information.
+If you encounter errors in the Calendar audit log, go to Calendar Interop error messages for troubleshooting information.

 - Open Calendar Interop Tools.

-- In the User availability lookup test section, enter the email address of a user in your organization, using one of the following options:
+- In the User availability lookup tester section, enter the email address of a user in your organization, using one of the following options:

-- If you want to verify whether an Exchange user can query the availability status of a Google Calendar user, enter the email address of a G Suite user.
+- To verify whether an Exchange user can query the availability status of a Google Calendar user, enter the email address of a Google Workspace user.

-- If you want to verify whether a Google Calendar user can query the availability status of an Exchange user, enter the email address of an Exchange user.
+- To verify whether a Google Calendar user can query the availability status of an Exchange user, enter the email address of an Exchange user.

 - Click Perform test.

-The tool issues an availability query on behalf of the user.
-You’ll see a request and response.
-If the request fails, you’ll get an error summary.
+The tool issues an availability query for the user and includes a request and response.
+If the request was unsuccessful, you’ll get an error summary.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.